 The dried, low moisture texturised protein yields dry, slightly expanded products that must be further hydrated to create a product with a fibrous appearance, bulk density, stable texture and sufficient water holding capacity to produce products similar to meat in protein content, texture, appearance and flavour.

-PVTS offers different presentations such as pellets, flakes, chips or steaklets, perfect for making many of the products that consumers can currently find on the market such as texturised soy for stews, sausages or scallops, offering a protein content of between 25 and 80 perce As for PVTH, Molendum Ingredients is a pioneer in the production, development and marketing of its wet texturised vegetable pea protein, Pesol Pea, which comes out of extrusion at 50 or 60 percent moisture, which allows, in addition to saving time, to control the attributes of the fibration and offer the food industry unique products without competition in the market, more fibrous and expanded products, designed to meet the expectations of those seeking excellence in the production of foods with high nutritional value and a meat or fish appearance, texture and flavour, with magnificent nutritional, organoleptic and gastronomic qualities.
+PVTS offers different presentations such as pellets, flakes, chips or steaklets, perfect for making many of the products that consumers can currently find on the market such as texturised pea for stews, sausages or scallops.
+As for PVTH, Molendum Ingredients is a pioneer in the production, development and marketing of its wet texturised vegetable pea protein, Pesol Pea, which comes out of extrusion at 50 or 60 percent moisture, which allows, in addition to saving time, to control the attributes of the fibration and offer the food industry unique products without competition in the market, more fibrous and expanded products, designed to meet the expectations of those seeking excellence in the production of foods with high nutritional value and a meat or fish appearance, texture and flavour, with magnificent nutritional, organoleptic and gastronomic qualities.

 The applications of Pésol Pea, which stands out for its nutritional quality, versatility and performance and is available in different types of cuts, range from meat analogues such as hamburgers, meatballs, sausages, marinated strips, chicken-type nuggets, fish-flavoured nuggets or shrimp-flavoured nuggets, through vegetable bases to vegetable pastas.

 In addition, Molendum offers customised PVTH Pésol Pea, both in marinades and flavours, to enhance its customers’ product range.